-By integrating the literature on population distributions with that on quantitative spatial models, we show the conditions under which these models generate the characteristic city size distribution.
-Models of the spatial economy, beginning with Krugman (1991), Helpman (1998), and Fujita et al. (1999), highlight the roles of space, local spillovers, and the importance of trade between locations in determining population distributions.
+the importance of trade between locations in determining population distributions.
 The spatial literature is now based on quantitative spatial models as developed in Allen and Arkolakis (2014), Redding (2016) and Redding and Rossi-Hansberg (2017).
 The literature on quantitative spatial models suffers from much the opposite problem than that afflicting the literature on the city size distribution.
 While quantitative spatial models incorporate many of the forces that influence the size of cities, they do not explain the regularity of the population distribution.
 These models can recover the unobserved qualities of each location, their "fundamentals," which rationalize observed populations.
-Yet this inversion is possible for of its location for trade.
-Some attributes of landlocked Lost Springs include its low annual precipitation and a coal mine which last operated in the 1930s.

-any arbitrary vector of "populations," even those with little resemblance to real-world population distributions.4 We demonstrate how both heterogeneity in the attributes of different places and trade across space will generate lognormal population distributions in equilibrium as a result of random variation in geography.5 Thus, we show how the models within this literature can be used to provide a deep explanation for why the population tends to be distributed in a particular way within countries.
+Yet this inversion is possible for any arbitrary vector of "populations," even those with little resemblance to real-world population distributions.5 We demonstrate how both heterogeneity in the attributes of different places and trade across space will generate lognormal population distributions in equilibrium as a result of random variation in geography.
+Thus, we show how the models within this literature can be used to provide a deep explanation for why the population tends to be distributed in a particular way within countries.
 As our result relies solely on variation in geography and applications of a central limit theorem within these models, its simplicity and generality can explain the consistent observation of this phenomenon in many contexts.

-Our framework also provides a strong theoretical link between observable characteristics of the world, which a broad literature demonstrates are important for local populations, and the entire city size distribution.
-The largest cities around the world tend to be in locations that are good for production and offer quality-of-life benefits to residents.
-The literature has found a large role for such "first-nature" geographic characteristics in explaining local populations, as in Rappaport and Sachs (2003), Nordhaus (2006), Nunn and Puga (2012), Henderson et al. (2018), Bosker and Buringh (2017), and Alix-Garcia and Sellars (2020).
-We show that embedding fundamentals modeled as in Lee and Li (2013) and Behrens and Robert-Nicoud (2015), which reflect local geographic characteristics, within a quantitative spatial model will result in realistic population distributions, extending the aspatial results of those papers to a spatial setting.
+Our framework also provides a strong theoretical link between observable characteristics of the world and market access, which a broad literature demonstrates are important for local populations, and the characteristic shape of the city size distribution.
+The largest cities around the world tend to be in locations that are good for production, offer quality-of-life benefits to residents, and offer the opportunity to trade with other locations.
+The literature has found a large role for "first-nature" geographic characteristics in explaining local populations, as in Rappaport and Sachs (2003), Nordhaus (2006), Nunn and Puga (2012), Henderson et al. (2018), Bosker and Buringh (2017), and Alix-Garcia and Sellars (2020).
+Literature supporting the importance of market access and trade for determining populations and incomes includes Redding and Venables (2004), Redding and Sturm (2008) and Head and Mayer (2011).
 Further, basing the origin of the population distribution on slow-changing geography can explain the persistence and resilience of the city size distribution to negative shocks.6